laurelmackenzie/starter-hugo-academic/content/publication/johnson-2007-acoustic/index.md

 where Parisian French has nasalized vowels and no final nasal consonant ([savɔ̃]~[savɔŋ] "soap").
 More generally, there is a cross-linguistic tendency for the unmarked place of articulation for coda nasals, and perhaps also for stops, to be velar.
-In four experiments, we explored why the cross-linguistically unmarked place for the excrescent nasal is velar. '
+In four experiments, we explored why the cross-linguistically unmarked place for the excrescent nasal is velar.
+The experiments test Ohala's (1975) acoustic
+explanation: that velar nasals, having no oral antiformants, are acoustically more similar to nasalized vowels than are bilabial or alveolar nasals.'
 publication: '*UC Berkeley PhonLab Annual Report 3*'
 ---